pommicket/toc/README.md

 To compile the compiler on a Unix-y system, just run `./build.sh release`.
 You can supply a compiler by running `CC=tcc ./build.sh release`, or build it in debug mode without the `release`.

 On other systems, you can just compile main.c with a C compiler. `toc` uses several C99 and a couple of C11 features, so it might not work on all compilers.
 But it does compile on quite a few, including `clang`, `gcc`, and `tcc`.
-It can also be compiled as if it were C++, but it does break the standard in a few places\*.
-So, MSVC can also compile it.
+It can also be compiled as if it were C++, so, MSVC and `g++` can also compile it (it does rely on implicit casting of  `void *` though).
 The *outputted* code should be C99-compliant.

 #### Why it compiles to C

-`toc` compiles to C for three reasons:
+`toc` compiles to C. Here are some reasons why:

 - Speed.
 C is one of the most performant programming languages out there.
 It also has compilers which are very good at optimizing (better than anything I could write).
 - Portability.
 C is probably the most portable language.
 It has existed for >30 years and can run on practically anything.
 Furthermore, all major languages nowadays can call functions written in C.
-- Laziness.
-I don't really want to deal with writing something which outputs machine code, and it would certainly be more buggy than something which outputs C.

 ---